TTEthernet: Time-triggered traffic

-Rate-Constrained Traffic
+Rate-constrained traffic

-Rate constrained traffic is another periodic time-sensitive traffic class, and it shall be modeled to align with time-triggered traffic (and vice versa) in order to fulfill maximum latency and jitter requirements.
+Rate-constrained traffic is another periodic time-sensitive traffic class, and it shall be modeled to align with time-triggered traffic (and vice versa) in order to fulfill maximum latency and jitter requirements.
 However, even where the sum of the allocated bandwidths is less than the capacity provided at every point in the network, delivery is still not guaranteed due, e.g., to potential buffer overflows at switch queues, etc., which simple limitation of bandwidths does not guarantee are avoided.

-Best Effort Traffic
+Best effort traffic

 Best effort traffic will utilize network bandwidth not used by rate-constrained and time-triggered traffic.

 In TTEthernet devices, this traffic class cannot interfere with deterministic traffic, as it resides in its own separate buffer memory.
 Moreover, it implements internal architecture which isolates best effort traffic on partitioned ports, from the traffic assigned to other ports.
 This mechanism can be associated with fine-grained IP traffic policing, to enable traffic control which is much more robust than VLANs with FIFO buffering.